p4-team/ctf/2016-03-19-bctf/misc_200_zerodaystore/README.md

 There is one problem though, we have no money and 0days are expensive!
 There are 2 solutions though.

-We can craft the requests ourselfed and send them directly to the recovered url or rebuild the apk with our money upped and exploits' prices lowered.
+We can craft the requests ourselfed and send them directly to the recovered url or rebuild the apk with our money and/or exploits' prices faked.

 ![alt text](screen1.png)

-After a purchase has been made a JSON request to `http://paygate.godric.me/order` with products price, id and our devices id is sent.
+After a purchase has been made a JSON request to `http://paygate.godric.me/order` is sent with products price, id and our devices id.

 ![alt](screen2.png)